 This entire yoga sequence is all about paying attention to your breath as you move.
 As you take deeper breaths you increase oxygen in you body which brings greater mental clarity.
 Join Julie for this rejuvenating Happy Yoga session that will allow you to completely unwind and find a sense of inner calm and serenity.

-3. Mindful Evening Yoga
+3. After Work Yoga

 This is your After Work Yoga session, designed to release any tension in your body that you may have accumulated throughout a busy day.
 Join our yoga expert Celest Pereira, for an energizing yet stress relieving sequence that will leave you feeling incredibly calm, centered and relaxed.

 As humans we crave movement.
 It's when we feel stuck or stagnant that we start to feel pain, anxiety, and worry.
 This vinyasa class is like a shot of espresso!
 It's perfect for when you're short on time and want to get energized or just need to move.
 Let's flow!

 Correct breathing is an important part of a yoga practice.
 By connecting your breath to each movement you will be able to experience all the mental and physical benefits the practice has to offer.
 Join Celest for this easy to follow beginner class, that will have you feeling relaxed, balanced and happy.

 6. Breath Regulation Practice